 Welcome to Paternity Angel.
 We are a website who’s intention it is to help expectant mothers and fathers to be navigate through the sometimes complicated and confusing time of pregnancy.
 Feel free to browse our site to find the information that you are looking for.
 We’re here to help.
 We would like to take this opportunity to inform you about one serious health risk that can substantially harm your pregnancy: Tobacco smoke and 2nd hand smoke.
 While there are many types of various pregnancies out there, one must be careful not to engage in behaviors which may result in an increased risk of complications during pregnancy.
 Even if the father smokes tobacco cigarettes, this can complicate matters by the mother (and the baby) inhaling 2nd hand smoke.
 If alternative smoking cessation programs are not viable to the father (such as the nicotine patch or the “stop smoking pill”, such as Chantix) then the father should look into electronic cigarettes.
-The cost can vary, but if you use a V2 coupon code, you can save a substantial amount of money on your purchase.

 Let’s start out with the basics.
 During the third and final major ultrasound session, your obstetrician will ascertain the position of your baby.
 In the majority of cases of first-time mothers, the baby will settle into a position during the 7th month.
 It can occur slightly later with women that already have a child.
 95% of babies will position themselves head-down in the mother’s basin.
 The most important thing is that they are in a vertical alignment and not laying sideways (transversal).
 The reason babies turn around is because they begin to have less and less room available in the womb as they grow larger.
 This means that the baby needs to find the most comfortable position, which is usually with it’s largest body parts (rump and legs) in the largest part of the uterus, i.e. the top of the maternal abdomen. … Another small detail: babies have a tendency more to position themselves on the left at the back (mother’s left)…